Salzman International Illustration Agency

 What are the sources for your inspiration?
 Do you have a muse?
 Do you have a process you employ to generate ideas?

-I like it when an idea just comes to me out of the blue and I don’t have to give it chase; but that is not always the case.
-Often, I arrive at a concept after several grueling minutes of staring at a blank page... and then giving in to making a list of concepts I then explore, visually, and literally.
-An idea comes at some point from the juxtaposed images and topics.
-When the idea arrives, it's instantaneous.
-It just takes a little while sometimes to get aligned with the universe, to get aimed directly into the wind, mouth open, waiting for flies... oh, wait, wrong reincarnation...
+I like it when an idea comes to me out of the blue and I don’t have to give it chase; but that's not always the case.
+Other times it takes several grueling minutes of staring at a blank page before an idea presents itself... or I might make a list of concepts to explore, visually, and literally.
+At some point an idea will come from the juxtaposed images and topics.
+When the idea does arrive, it's instantaneous, but to get to that point might require some aligning with the universe, getting aimed directly into the wind, mouth open, waiting for flies... oh, wait, wrong reincarnation...

 What clues might you provide to help viewers understand your art?

-I like to incorporate fun into my images - not that every single image I make is humorous (okay, most are), but I think the world is an irrational place and it is a much better place when we see the humor in it.
-Most of the time things that happen in the world, just happen, no reason, no rhyme, not ulterior plan, just random events perhaps steered a bit by the people involved.
-I think the best way to make sense of it all is to find the humor in this ludicrous, haphazard life.
+I like to incorporate a joke, or some fun, or a bit of whimsy - not that every single image I make is humorous (okay, most are), but I think the irrational world is a much better place when we see the humor in it.
+Most events seem to happen with little reason and less rhyme, and not much ulterior plan.
+I Finding the humor in this ludicrous, haphazard life is a way to give it some sense of... sense.

 Do you have cultural references to which you gravitate?